 The weather is a little funny in Colorado.
-Just 5 days ago we were soaking up nearly 80-degree weather, and now today we are coming out of a blizzard and some pretty chilly temps.
+Just 5 days ago we were soaking up nearly 80-degree weather, and now this week we are coming out of a blizzard and some pretty chilly temps.
 The weather swings in Colorado, so it can be very tempting to kick start your air conditioner on those warm afternoons.
 Before you turn on your air conditioner, read Lakewood Plumbing and Heating’s quick tips to follow before you turn on your air conditioner.

 Follow These Tips Before You Turn on the Air Conditioner This Summer

 It’s a great idea to check your system now for any problems or needed maintenance.
 By checking your system now, you can do simple repairs or call for service from a professional before the weather gets warmer.